UEFA's escalating consequence model in practice: examining the Aston Villa June 2026 decision

 What happened: the facts from the UEFA primary source

-UEFA's Club Financial Control Body published its finalisation of club monitoring for the 2025/26 season on 30 June 2026.
-Aston Villa's position in that decision was distinct from the three other Premier League clubs sanctioned.
-Chelsea, Newcastle and Nottingham Forest all committed breaches of the Squad Cost Rule, their ratios exceeded 70% for calendar year 2025.
-But their ratios did not exceed 90%, which is the threshold for what the UEFA Club Licensing and Financial Sustainability Regulations 2025 classify as a significant breach.
-Aston Villa's did.
+UEFA’s Club Financial Control Body published its finalisation of club monitoring for the 2025/26 season on 30 June 2026.
+Aston Villa’s position in that decision was distinct from the three other Premier League clubs sanctioned.
+Chelsea, Newcastle and Nottingham Forest were also found to have breached the Squad Cost Rule by reporting squad cost ratios above 70% for calendar year 2025.

-UEFA's statement acknowledged that Aston Villa's squad cost ratio had shown an improving trend between 2024 and 2025 -- that is, the ratio fell year-on-year even though it remained above the significant breach threshold.
+UEFA’s statement acknowledged that Aston Villa’s squad cost ratio had shown an improving trend between 2024 and 2025.
+In other words, the ratio fell year-on-year even though UEFA still classified the 2025 position as a significant Squad Cost Rule breach.
 This improving trend was the central mitigating factor that shaped the structure of the sanction: it is why €15 million of the fine is conditional rather than unconditional, and why the CFCB did not impose more severe sporting measures despite the significant breach classification.

-The distinction between a standard breach and a significant breach of the Squad Cost Rule is not a matter of degree.
-It is a categorical difference with distinct consequences.
+The distinction between a standard breach and a significant breach of the Squad Cost Rule is not simply a matter of the 90% threshold.
+It is a category defined by Annex L of the UEFA Club Licensing and Financial Sustainability Regulations 2025.

 The first is a player registration restriction.
 For a significant breach, UEFA can restrict the number of players a club registers on List A for its UEFA competition.
 This is a sporting consequence, not merely a financial one: it directly constrains the club's ability to manage its squad and participate fully in UEFA competition.
 The restriction operates alongside, not instead of, the financial penalty.